kfl/adventofcode_2025/README.md

 Use the scripts from <https://github.com/kfl/adventofcode_utils> for the daily housekeeping chores.

+Get the content for the `session_cookie.txt` file by copying it from Firefox's cookie jar after logging in at <https://adventofcode.com>.

 Remember to encrypt `input.txt` so that they are not put in a public repository by accident.
 That is: